Quansight/Quansight-website/apps/labs/posts/duckdb-when-used-to-frames.md

 """)
 ```

-There, now it perfectly matches the pandas / Polars output exactly 😇!
+Now it perfectly matches the pandas / Polars output exactly 😇!

 ## What if I don't like SQL?